Roderick McLeod (politician)

 Roderick Hugh McLeod (22 December 1862 – 26 November 1924) was an Australian politician.

+Early life

 He was born in Daylesford to Donald McLeod and Annie Rennie.
 He was a teacher and journalist, having graduated with a Bachelor of Arts from the University of Melbourne.
 He taught at Wesley College and was also a sporting coach at Melbourne University.
 Around 1885 he married Molly Heffernan, with whom he had one son.

+Political career

 In 1923 he contested a by-election for the Victorian Legislative Assembly seat of Daylesford, which had been vacated on his father's death.
 Running as a Nationalist candidate, he was initially defeated by the Labor candidate James McDonald, but was then declared elected after a recount.
 He lost his seat to McDonald at the 1924 state election, and died later that year at South Yarra.